Full-stack web app developer.

-I use Go (no frameworks) for backends and Next.js for frontends, making my apps insanely fast and user friendly.
+I use Go (no frameworks) for backends, Next.js for frontends, and distributed SQL/CQL databases making my apps fast, scalable and convenient to use.

 I never cut corners when it comes to security.
-Password hashing, 2FA, email verification - whatever you need, it’s included by default.
+Password hashing, email verification, password resets - whatever you need, it’s included by default.

 1<div className="w-full">